YGNT7777/YGNT7777/README.md

+# My bio

-## I am just an undergraduate student learning the basics, intrested in terminals, window-managers and OS
+## I am just an undergraduate student learning the basics interested in terminals, window-managers and OS

 - Favourite editor **Vim**